 Which Vaccines Should my Pet Receive?

 "Core" vaccines are recommended for most pets in a particular area or geographical location because they protect from diseases most common in that area.
 "Non-core" vaccinations are for individual pets with unique needs.
 Your veterinarian will consider your pet's risk of exposure to a variety of preventable diseases to customize a vaccination program for optimal protection throughout your pet's life.

 Talk with your veterinarian about your pet's lifestyle, including any expected travel to other geographical locations and/or contact with other pets or wild animals, since these factors impact your pet's risk of exposure to certain diseases.
-Dr. Shane and her team follow the vaccination guidelines set forth by the American Animal Hospital Association.
+Our vets and team follow the vaccination guidelines set forth by the American Animal Hospital Association.

 Our core vaccines for healthy dogs include: